simonw/db-to-sqlite/README.md

     db-to-sqlite "postgresql://localhost/myblog" blog.db \
         --all

-When running `--all` you can specify tables to skip using `--skip`:

-    db-to-sqlite "postgresql://localhost/myblog" blog.db \
-        --all \
-        --skip=django_migrations

 Alternatively, you can specify a regex pattern via `--table-name-pattern` to match against table names.
 For example:

     db-to-sqlite "postgresql://localhost/myblog" blog.db \
         --table-name-pattern "tag_\w+"

+When running `--all` or `--table-name-pattern` you can specify tables to skip using `--skip`:

+    db-to-sqlite "postgresql://localhost/myblog" blog.db \
+        --all \
+        --skip=django_migrations

 If you want to save the results of a custom SQL query, do this: